 Check that current data display matches outside conditions as well as outputs from the MPL and MMCR

 A warning will always exist on this system for ‘low battery’ as well as ‘low charge’.
 Request a complete Status message (View > Status > Get Status Message); review the message for unusual readings or alarm conditions aside from this known warning.

+Known errors: “Voltage high or low (W)” and “Receiver optical cross-talk compensation poor (V)” These usually occur during storm or high wind events.
+On the roof, check if there is snow or rime built up inside the Ceilometer opening.
+If the snow or rime persists for longer than a day, then might need to clear it out.

 Check the data directory (C:\CT-View2.0\data) to ensure that hourly files have been saved since midnight of the current day.
 All previous days’ files have been moved to the archive folder by a Dataman script.